dbbevan/meteorUFO/README.md

 Everything is in a single python file: meteorUFO.py

+Click that "Download ZIP" button to the right, or use git clone, and then copy meteorUFO.py to wherever you need it to go.

 ###Help

 Python help is included

-Once you have this file, you can do this:
+Once you have the meteorUFO.py file in your directory, you can do this:

 ```
 $ python (run python)